-All public claims would normally have to be reviewed and approved by the verifier or accountability system.
+All public claims would normally have to be reviewed and approved by the verifier and/or the accountability system.

-A public summary of the projects that have been verified will be posted in Preferred by Nature website so that the broader stakeholder community can keep engaging and providing feedback as the projects evolve.
+A public summary of the projects that have been verified/validated are posted in Preferred by Nature website so that the broader stakeholder community can keep engaging and providing feedback as the projects evolve.
+Preferred by Nature welcomes collaboration or coordination with other verification or certification bodies using this standard, particularly to ensure consistent rigorous application of the standard and credible claims after application.